siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 Across the extent of $u$, continuity holds.
 Energy transported across a region does not create or destroy energy there.
-Returning to the screen example, this is like recognizing that the image moves across pixels rather than appearing and disappearing from pixel to pixel.
+Returning to the screen example, this is like recognizing that brightness moves across pixels, and does not merely turn on or off from pixel to pixel.

 Since $u$ names what exists, its total quantity is given with it and is therefore fixed.
 A primitive source or sink would require that total to